Updated 2026 Regulations UK London Airbnb

 — Camden host facing investigation, September 2025

 III.
-How Borough Councils Catch Hosts
+How Do London Borough Councils Catch Airbnb Hosts?

 4 Ways Borough Councils Investigate